Access Options

 Access Options from HOLLIS

-- Request a copy to borrow or a scan to download:
+• Request a copy to borrow or a scan to download (requires sign-in):

 ONLINE ACCESS

-This indicates that HOLLIS has both print and online access, which are listed on separate records.
-Only one record displays in the results list: select “check for online and print access” instead of the title for a full listing.
+This indicates that HOLLIS likely has both print and online access, which are listed on separate records.
+The results list displays only one of the records: select MORE PRINT & ONLINE OPTIONS for a full listing.

-For journals, “check for online and print access” also often signals our principal record for the journal.
+For journals, MORE PRINT & ONLINE OPTIONS also often signals our principal record for the journal.

 CHECK ACCESS OPTIONS